tdt/docs/app/controllers/docs/4.0/create_definition.md

 $response = curl_exec($ch);
 </pre>

 Executing this script will lead to the addition of a resource definition, and will return a response in which the "Location"-header links to the actual retrieval uri of the data.
+This means that when you execute a put method, 2 things will happen:

+* a new resource definition will be added to the definitions resource
+* a uri identified by {identifier} will now return data extracted from the data source that the definition describes